jascdk/esphome_wavinahc9000v3/INSTALLATION.md

 ### Module Profiles
 - Default (implicit): Works for most MAX3485/75176 breakouts.
+- `module: esp32_c3`: Applies the stricter guard timings and RX flushing required by ESP32-C3 DevKit boards.
+This profile is auto-selected when the firmware is built for an ESP32-C3 target, but the option is available if you want to force it manually.
-- `module: ustepper`: Adds additional pre/post transmit guard delays and clears the RX buffer before writes.
-Use this when you interface the controller through the uStepper RS485 add-on – it prevents truncated acknowledgements on ESP32-C3 boards.
+- `module: ustepper`: Adds additional pre/post transmit guard delays and clears the RX buffer before writes when using the uStepper RS485 add-on.

 ## Step 1: Base ESPHome Config
 Start with a lean configuration that includes logging and a helper service to trigger the YAML dump: